xcape-io/PyProps/GuizeroProps/PyTeletextProps/README.md

 You might not modify `GuizeroApp.py` file.

-### *MqttApp* and *MqttVar* base classes
+### *MqttApp* and *PropsData* base classes
 *GuizeroApp* extends *MqttApp*, the python base app for Raspberry connected props.

 MQTT topics are defined in *definitions.ini*.

-PubSub variables extend *MqttVar*, it is an helper to track value changes and to optimize publishing values in MQTT topic outbox.
+PubSub variables extend *PropsData*, it is an helper to track value changes and to optimize publishing values in MQTT topic outbox.

-You might not modify `MqttApp.py` an `MqttVar.py` files.
+You might not modify `MqttApp.py` an `PropsData.py` files.

 #### Notes about MQTT QoS:
 >*Python script hangs* have been reported when `paho-mqtt` is running asynchronously with QoS 2 on a network with significant packet loss (particularly Wifi networks).